Medicare for Disabled People Under 65: How To Get Coverage

 Can you get Medicare early if you are disabled?

-Yes, you can get Medicare before the age of 65 if you have a disability.
-To qualify, you have to apply for disability benefits and the Social Security Administration has to decide that you are disabled.
+Yes, you can get Medicare under the age of 65 if you have a disability.
+To qualify, you first have to be approved for disability benefits with the Social Security Administration and then be on them for 24 months.
+After that, you’ll automatically be able to get Medicare.

 Does SSDI automatically qualify you for Medicare?